tparkerd/python-rawtools/util/README.md

   -f, --force           Force file creation.
 Overwrite any existing files.
   -p, --projection      Generate the maximum slice projection (msp) for volume
                         (side-view)
-  --scale [STEP]        The number of slices between each tick on the scale.
+  --scale [STEP]        Add scale on left side of projection.
+Step is the
-                        Default: 100
-  -s [INDEX], --slice [INDEX]
+                        number of slices between each label.
+Default: 100 -s [INDEX], --slice [INDEX]
                         Extract a slice from volume.
 Default: midslice = floor(x / 2)
   --font-size FONT_SIZE
                         Font size of labels of scale.
+Default: 24

 ```
 ### Single project conversion